LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 ## Hotels

 We will not book accommodation for participants.
 Conference attendees are free to choose from a variety of hotels or motels located close to the conference venue, many of which are located on the N Mathilda Ave in Sunnyvale.
 Facilities commonly used by SETI visitors include:

 * [Sonesta ES Suites Sunnyvale – 900 Hamlin Ct, Sunnyvale, CA 94089](https://www.sonesta.com/sonesta-es-suites/ca/sunnyvale/sonesta-es-suites-sunnyvale)

 SETI institute has a negotiated rate with Sonesta, currently at $189 + tax/fees for a single suite and $229 for a double suite.
 The price can only be warranted if the booking is made up to 30 days prior to the meeting.
 Participants will receive a booking code upon request.
+Participants will receive a booking code upon request.

 * [Larkspur Landing Sunnyvale – 748 N Mathilda Ave, Sunnyvale, CA, 94086](https://www.hotelzico.com/?utm_source=google&utm_medium=organic&utm_campaign=business_listing)

-Rates start at $195 + tax/fees for a single queen bed studio.
+Rates start at $195 + tax/fees for a single queen bed studio (at time of writing).

 * [Hotel Zico – 200 E El Camino Real, Mountain View, CA, 94040](https://www.larkspurhotels.com/sunnyvale?utm_source=google-gbp&utm_medium=organic&utm_campaign=gbp)

-Rates start at $232 + tax/fees for a single queen bed room.
+Rates start at $232 + tax/fees for a single queen bed room (at time of writing).

 Please note that 3rd party retailers might offer different rates for these options.
-The rates might also increase by fall.
+The rates might also increase as time gets closer to the start date.

 ## Food